 Choosing the Right Crochet Hook for Thread

 When working in thread crochet, it is most common to use steel crochet hooks (which are sometimes called "thread hooks").
-However, if you are working with the thickest crochet thread (size 3 or 5) then you might instead choose to use a small size of an aluminum or other crochet hook.
-Those are the crochet hooks that you are already familiar with from working in yarn, the ones given letters for sizes.
-C, D, and E are all good choices for working with thick crochet thread.
+If you are working with the thickest crochet thread (size 3 or 5) then you might instead choose to use a small size of an aluminum or another crochet hook.
+Those are the crochet hooks that you are familiar with from working in yarn.
+C, D, and E are all good size choices for working with thick crochet thread.
 Try using a size D crochet hook with a size 3 thread; adjust up or down as needed.

 - Size 10 thread works well with a crochet hook sized 7 or 8

 - Size 20 thread works well with a crochet hook sized 9 or 10